baxt01/week7-redo/README.md

 ## Description
-This a fun little codebase to display a workday schedule, This app uses the dayjs library and the jquery library, using the dayjs library I have set a 9-5 day hourly block, then I check is the current hour the same as the ID in the HTML, if it is the same set the class to present else its a class of future or past,
+This a fun little codebase to display a workday schedule, This app uses the dayjs library and the bootstrap library, using the dayjs library I have set a 9-5 day hourly block, then I check is the current hour the same as the ID in the HTML, if it is the same set the class to present else its a class of future or past,